TexARTS Triple Threat Pre-Professional Program

 Triple Threat or T3

-Designed specifically for students in late elementary school and middle school, the Triple Threat Youth program helps establish and grow the foundation of skills required for musical theater.
+The Triple Threat Pre-Professional program helps establish and grow the foundation of skills required for musical theater.
 Students are required to take these core curriculum technique classes:

 Jazz – Jazz dance is foundational to musical theater and forms the basis of most musical theater choreography.
 This class allows students strengthen and stretch their bodies as well as learn the vocabulary, steps, and technique that they will need to be successful in the art form.